mongodb-sc/rdbms-comparator/docs/docs/demo.md

 When deployed in Atlas, you gain additional benefits from the developer data platform, especially the use of Atlas Search

-WHen viewing the `Customers` search screen and having `MongoDB` selected for the data base, you will see a new toggle button show up titled.
+When viewing the `Customers` search screen and having `MongoDB` selected for the data base, you will see a new toggle button show up titled.
 Switching that toggle with convert the search page to a ***Simple Search*** format which uses Atlas Search to search for the values you provide across a number of fields.
 The fields included in the search are
 - First Name
 - Last Name